 The final baking process happened on a Sunday night at around 10:30pm because I thought it would be a good idea to do before bed… yeah smart move there.
 I watched the gun burn slowly while the rest of him cooked but fortunately no serious damage happened.
 There are a few cracks in the robes but overall it happened pretty smoothly.

 I gave him a once over and a quick spray to get the first coat on him.
 Next will be crack filling and replacing the one thing that got damaged which was the end of the gunsights.
 I now need to add some extra details such as the hammer on the rifle, the trigger guard and some extra bits of detail.
 After another coat to get the spots I’ve missed and cover the new details I’ll leave him for a while for the paint to fully cure.
 I also needed to come up with some sort of colour scheme.

-Finally finished this guy.
-I’ve not had a lot of time for mucking around this year but managed to squeeze a little time in on Saturday/Sunday and cracked him.
-The hardest part was probably getting the base done as I had no idea what to do other than I wanted something to hold him in place.
+The base was quite tricky as I had no idea what to do, other than I wanted something to hold him in place.
 What I finally ended up doing was blocking up the wooden base with some Das modeling clay and then adding detail to the base.
 I found an interesting tutorial on how to create scenic bases at xenite.wordpress.com which involves sand and sculpey.
-My first attempt came out more like a road surface but I’ll try this again sometime.

 A full collection of images showing the start to finish process are in my Picasa gallery